hincz-lab/DeepLearning-SCDBiochip/README.md

 ## How to Cite
 If you use any portion of this code or software in your research, please cite:
-Praljak N.,Iram S., Singh G., Hill A., Goreke U., Gurkan U., & Hinczewski M., “Integrating deep learning with microfluidics for
-“Integrating deep learning with microfluidics for biophysical classification of sickle red blood cells.”
-(In preparation)
+Praljak, Niksa, Shamreen Iram, Utku Goreke, Gundeep Singh, Ailis Hill, Umut A. Gurkan, and Michael Hinczewski.
+"Integrating deep learning with microfluidics for biophysical classification of sickle red blood cells." bioRxiv (2020).
 ## Contact
 Please contact Niksa Praljak, niksapraljak1 (at) gmail.com with questions or feedback.